aaronallen8455/graph-trace/README.md

   If you have a function binding that takes a rank-n quantified type as a parameter, this can cause compilation with the plugin to fail.
 With GHC 9.2 and above, giving a type signature to the binding will resolve the issue.
+- __View patterns__
+  Traces for function calls in view patterns get associated to the node one level up from the function using the view pattern.
+- __Pattern synonyms__
+  Function calls in pattern synonym matches do not get traced.
-- The plugin does not support GHC versions less than 8.10
+- The plugin does not support GHC versions less than 8.10.x